Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 ### Squash merge

-In squash merge, all the commits from the feature branch is made into a single commit that is merged onto the main branch.
+In squash merge, all the commits from the feature branch are made into a single commit, that is merged onto the main branch.
 The main branch will have one commit that represents all the commits.
-In a git squarsh merge it does not carry over the commit history of the feature branch to the main branch.
+In a `git squash merge`, the merge does not carry over the commit history of the feature branch to the main branch.

 ```
 feature branch: